Society of Early Americanists Eleventh Biennial Conference

 - Travel and Hotel information and maps of Eugene: SEA 2019 Travel, Lodging, and Registration

 - Registration will be processed by a University of Oregon ecommerce platform.
 Click this registration link or visit the travel, lodging, and registration page.

-Conference keynote speakers will include:
+Conference keynote speakers:

 — Prof. Chris Cameron, University of North Carolina–Charlotte, founder of the African American Intellectual History Society and author of To Plead Our Own Cause: African Americans in Massachusetts and the Making of the Antislavery Movement.
 March 2nd

 — Prof. Lisa Brooks, Amherst College, author of Our Beloved Kin: A New History of King Philip’s War.
 February 28th

 — Prof. Michelle Burnham, Santa Clara University, “The Revolutionary Pacific: Transoceanic American Writing and the Calculus of Risk” March 1st

 — Prof. Melinda Marie Jetté, author of At the Hearth of the Crossed Races: A French-Indian Community in Nineteenth-Century Oregon, 1812-1859.
 March 1st

 Panel and Individual paper proposals and program planning are being handled by exordo: sea2019.exordo.com

 Individual paper proposals were accepted until September 15th.